flub78/python-ptf/Readme.md

 (note that some investigation could still be done to find the most convenient python framework, but the idea is there, having individual tests generating Junit XML files)

+## Python documentation

+All libraries, scripts and tests are documented using pydoc.
+To browse the documentation

+    pydoc -p 7777

+The documentation can then be accessed at http://localhost:7777